dluciv/cccp/README.md

 #### OSC 52

 Probably the most sane way to deal with clipboard on *remote* hosts is to bridge *local* (where the human is) clipboard to remote apps.
-And it is possible.
-Activated with `BACKEND=osc52`, no autodetection available.
+And it is possible. `BACKEND=osc52` is autodetected for SSH sessions with default safe options.

 *TL;DR:* If your local and remote software works fine with it and you need a setting for your headless server, I recommend using just `BACKEND=osc52` with bo additional settings.
 This allows to copy, and you can paste yourself using your terminal menu, Ctrl+V, Cmd+V, Shift+Insert or any other way you used before.